 INSTRUCTIONS AND FORM ROUTING for Part A:

-For Type of Request = Create New User Account: The Applicant will fill in the on line registration form and submit it to the End User Manager (EUM) who will approve the new user for account creation The Applicant will take part A of this form to the appointed Security Official (SO) where the Applicant will be required to perform Security Awareness Training and will undergo identity proofing.
+For Type of Request = Create New User Account: The Applicant will fill in the on line registration form and submit it to the End User Manager (EUM) who will approve the new user for account creation.
+The Applicant will take part A of this form to the appointed Security Official (SO) where the Applicant will be required to perform Security Awareness Training and will undergo identity proofing.
 If the Applicant does not know who the assigned SO is, they can check with their EUM; or call the QualityNet Help Desk at 866-288-8912 or send an e-mail to qnetsupport@sdps.org.

 The Applicant must provide the registration form to the SO in person so the SO can act as the Identity Proofer.
 The Applicant may retain a copy of the original request form for his or her personal records.